Last Updated: 23rd August 2024

 Make sure you’re aligned with leadership’s goals for employee advocacy before onboarding employees.

-You need to know what kind of content needs to be promoted, and which employees would be right for the job.
+You need to know what kind of content needs to be shared, and which employees would be right for the job.

-Whether you’re starting a pilot program, or initially onboarding a small number of employees, The Pyramid of Employee Influence is a great place to start!
-It’ll help you find the best candidates for employee advocacy in your company. πŸ™Œ
+Whether you’re starting a pilot program, or initially onboarding a small number of employees, The Pyramid of Employee Influence is a great place to start:

 The Responsibilities of an Employee Advocacy Program Manager

-To figure out how to manage your program, first you’ll need to outline what your responsibilities as a program manager are.
+To figure out how to manage your employee advocacy program, first you’ll need to outline what your responsibilities as a program manager are.

 Are you solely providing the content for employees to share?

-Or do you need to find the best candidates within your company, and onboard them too?
+Or do you need to find the best candidates within your company, and onboard them to any technology you’re using?

 Will your company be outsourcing social media training, or will that be handled in-house by you?

 This does vary company-to-company.
-You might have several content admins supporting your role as a manager, or you may share responsibilities.
+You might have content admins or curators supporting your role as a manager, or you may share responsibilities.

 But, from our experience in supporting hundreds of employee advocacy programs, these are the 3 primary responsibilities of a program manager: